-- (a) "Act" means the Real Estate Development Marketing Act; and - (b) unless the context otherwise requires, other words and expressions have the meanings given to them in the Act. - 2.
+- (a) "Act" means the Real Estate Development Marketing Act; - (b) "leasehold strata plan", "strata lot" and "strata lot lease" have the meanings as defined in the Strata Property Act; and - (c) unless the context otherwise requires, other words and expressions have the meanings given to them in the Act. - 2.
 Disclosure Statement Filing and Distribution

-Unless exempted by the regulations, section 14 of the Act requires developers to file a disclosure statement with the superintendent before marketing a development unit in development property.
+Unless exempted by the regulations, section 14 of the Act requires developers to file a disclosure statement with the superintendent before marketing a development unit in a development property.
 The disclosure statement must: